+The one common idea is that meditation is about thinking of nothing; not having any thoughts.
 But the rational mind needs a container that has nothing in it, to understand that it is empty.
 Without the container, we cannot understand emptiness.
 In this instance, we are not limited by words, but by concepts and images.

 In the first attempts at meditation, it is very difficult to achieve emptiness and nothingness, because in those initial experiences, the well of our subconscious serves up ‘stuff’ that needs to be seen, and most often dealt with.
 There are thoughts, memories and emotions clamouring to get out.

 For some people it might take months to deal with the surfacing thoughts and memories; for others it can take years.
 Either way meditation is a crucial step in the process of awakening.
 Most of us feel pretty groggy after waking up.
 It takes a little time to get the operating system up and firing on all cylinders.

 If part of your “awakening” is going to include meditating, then the beginning stages may have a groggy phase.
 Like when you wake up in the morning, there is a period of time where you might put the peanut butter lid on your coffee cup or put your coffee spoon in the peanut butter jar… it happens!
 So, sitting in perfect stillness cannot happen upon awakening; in the greater sense of awakening.
 There is going to be a period of practice necessary, to get the system working.

 To add some challenge to learning how to meditate, there is a lot more happening on several levels.
 As we will see, there is a great quantify of fresh fuel and energy coming into the body system.
 This is going to have an effect on several parts of you.